Introceptibles/introvisual/README.md

 # Introvisual

 Repository containing dynamic visualizations for different physiological signals and high-level constructs.

-It also contains tool to create your simple drawings which can be animated with a touch interface.
+It also contains a simple multitouch GUI example for toggling visualization on and off on a avatar, options that are sent through OSC to another application in charge of rendering the actual dynamic visualizations.